AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 if $y_{n}<0.5 \quad$ then $\quad$ predicted class $=0$

-The main characteristics of a logistic function is in two folds:
+The main characteristics of a logistic function are twofold:

 1. it is naturally normalised because its value is confined to ]0, 1[
 2. it is differentiable and has an appealing rule for differentiation that is related to z: $\frac{d g(z)}{d z}=$ $g(z)(1-g(z))$ which can be written for brevity as: